1 | Common garter snake |

 Range: central northern USA and southern central Canada.

-The plains garter snake is the most similar to the common, the trickiest to distinguish by appearance.
-They inhabit states like Ohio, Wisconsin and Minnesota, and spill well across the Canadian border.
-Plains and common garter snakes are regularly found metres from each other in the very same fields.
-Their daily pattern is similar, moving most between 1-3pm, and they stick close to water without being fully aquatic.
-Even their diet is extremely similar, relying on amphibians with a 5-10% helping of earthworms.
+Plains and common garter snakes are regularly found just metres from each other in the very same fields.
+Their daily lifestyle is similar, moving most between 1-3pm, and sticking close to water bodies without being fully aquatic.
+Even their diet is extremely similar, relying on amphibians with a 5-10% supplementary helping of earthworms.

 10 | Butler’s garter snake |